Unlike other aster varieties, this particular species is not a perennial, but an annual.

-6. In 2 to 3 weeks seedlings will sprout.
+6. In two to three weeks seedlings will sprout.
 Continue to provide even moisture.
 Use floating row covers if desired to protect against pest and disease issues.

-7. When the seedlings have 2-3 sets of true leaves, start thinning them.
-Remove enough so that the remaining seedlings are spaced 9-12 inches apart, depending on the variety you have chosen.
+7. When the seedlings have two to three sets of true leaves, start thinning them.
+Remove enough so that the remaining seedlings are spaced nine to 12 inches apart, depending on the variety you have chosen.

 8. Monitor water needs, and if there is no rain for a week, water thoroughly.
 The plants should never completely dry out.
 By providing even moisture, you can avoid stressing them which can make them vulnerable to pests and disease.

-9. Lightly cover the soil over around the plants with mulching material such as woodchip, shredded bark, or leaf mold to help the soil retain moisture as summer heats up.
+9. Lightly cover the soil over around the plants with mulching material such as wood chips, shredded bark, or leaf mold to help the soil retain moisture as summer heats up.

 10. Fertilize with a well-balanced, slow-release, all-purpose granular fertilizer, such as NPK 10-10-10 throughout the growing season according to the package instructions.